Adenomatoid Nodule of the Thyroid Gland: Understanding Your Pathology Report

 Questions to ask your doctor

-• How often should I have my thyroid function checked?
+• How often should my thyroid be checked with examination, blood tests, or ultrasound?

-• Should my family members have their thyroids examined too?
+• Should my family members have their thyroids examined?

 A+ A A-